vilya/OBJViewer/README.txt

 Introduction
 ============
-This is a very basic viewer for Wavefront .obj files.
+This is a 3D viewer for Wavefront .obj files.

-It supports .obj and .mtl files at the moment, but the support is incomplete at the moment.
-The intent is to flesh out this support over time, as well as adding features to the viewer (which is pretty bare-bones for now too).
+It supports a reasonable subset of the .obj (geometry) and .mtl (material) file formats.
+Support for the rest depends on my finding sample models which makes use of those parts.

 License